 This equipment includes central heating systems, portable and stationary space heaters, fireplaces, chimneys, heat transfer systems, and water heaters.
 Regular inspection and servicing of the furnace and water heaters help minimize the risk of malfunction and fires.
 Educating your tenants on the use of space heaters is also critical.
 Share the following tips:

 - Space heaters should not be the primary heating source in the house.

-- Any space heater in use should be newer and equipped with safety features such as automatic shut-off if knocked over.
+- Any space heater in use should be equipped with safety features such as automatic shut-off if knocked over.

-- Keep a 3-foot safety zone around the heater cleared of any flammables (blankets, toys, pet toys and any other clutter that might catch fire or cause the heater to be knocked over).
+- Keep a 3-foot safety zone around the heater cleared of any flammables (blankets, toys, pet toys, and any other clutter that might catch fire).

-- Don’t extend the range of the heater by using an extension cord.
+- DO NOT extend the range of the heater by using an extension cord.
 The extension cord may overheat, becoming a fire hazard.

 - Using too many extension cords and/or multiple multi-outlet strips can cause an overload.